jgh9094/Diagnostics-for-selection-schemes/README.md

 ## Overview

-This repository is associated with our **TBD** submission: A suite of diagnostic metrics for characterizing selection schemes.
+This repository is associated with the 6th chapter of my dissertation: A suite of diagnostic metrics for characterizing selection schemes.

 **Repository Guide:**
 - [DataTools/](https://github.com/jgh9094/ECJ-2022-suite-of-diagnostics-for-selection-schemes/tree/master/DataTools)